tanmay2298/Udacity-Intro-to-ML/README.md

 # Udacity-Intro-to-ML
-My course work on Intro to ML by Udacity
+My coursework on the Intro to ML course on Udacity Please look through the project folder to see the problems solved